-- No, FEMA will set rates each year according to a cost analysis same as before Biggert-Waters. - 18% is the absolute upper-bound limit on how high FEMA can raise the rates in any given year. - Historically under this cost approach, increases have been closer to 5% so any speculation about perpetual 18% annual increases at this point is just that: speculation. - Before, FEMA could have charged up to 40% of individual properties so long as the average increase in a flood zone did not exceed 20%; 18% could be a significant reduction from previous rates. - Also FEMA is required to review the accuracy of flood insurance rates so while uncertain, the future rate in 10 years could be significantly lower than the inaccurate rate quotes you're seeing today.
+- No, FEMA will set rates each year according to a cost analysis same as before Biggert-Waters. - 18% is the absolute upper-bound limit on how high FEMA can raise the rates in any given year. - Historically under this cost approach, increases have been closer to 5% so any speculation about perpetual 18% annual increases at this point is just that: speculation. - Before, FEMA could have charged up to 40% of individual properties so long as the average increase in a flood zone did not exceed 20%; 18% could be a significant reduction from previous rates. - Also FEMA is required to review the accuracy of flood insurance rates so while uncertain, the future rate in 10 years could be significantly lower than the inaccurate rate quotes you're seeing today. - Nevertheless if it turns out that future increases are closer to 18%, FEMA is to report to Congress on any affordability issues and propose additional solutions, like means-tested vouchers.

-NAR FAQ "Homeowner Flood Insurance Affordability Act" (April 7, 2014)
+NAR FAQ "Homeowner Flood Insurance Affordability Act" (April 8, 2014)